storefront-x/storefront-x/docs/getting-started/vite-in-sfx.md

 Vite is designed to be modular, allowing developers to easily choose only the features they need and reduce the size of their build.
 This feature is necessary for [modules](/getting-started/how-it-works.html#modules) to work.

 ::: tip
-You can find more information about modules in the [How It Works](/getting-started/how-it-works.html#modules) section.
+You can find more information about modules in the [How it works](/getting-started/how-it-works.html#modules) section.
 :::

 ### Compatibility